Explanation User Interfaces: A Systematic Literature Review: Discussion

 \subsection{Use case: a medical application}

-A medical technology company is developing a \ac{XUI} for an existing AI-based system designed to assist clinicians in diagnosing cervical cancer using MRI scans.
+\revi{Let us suppose that a} medical technology company is developing a \ac{XUI} for an existing AI-based system designed to assist clinicians in diagnosing cervical cancer using MRI scans.
 The existing software that currently helps clinicians is a neural network-based system that determines whether a patient's blood test suggests that the clinical criteria for diabetes are met.
-However, the \ac{AI} model only gives the clinician a binary outcome (yes/no), without producing an explanation.
-The development team is thus tasked to implement an \ac{XAI} model and visualise the outputs for the clinicians, who need transparent and interpretable AI outputs to support their diagnostic decisions.
+However, the \ac{AI} model only gives the clinician a binary outcome (yes/no), without providing an explanation.
+The development team is thus tasked to implement an \ac{XAI} model and visualise the outputs for clinicians, who need transparent and interpretable AI outputs to support their diagnostic decisions.

-To guide the design of this \ac{XUI}, the development team uses \acs{HERMES} to determine the most suitable explanation and \ac{UI} design strategies by setting four out of the six entry points as project constraints: \textit{Health} as the application domain, \textit{Neural Network} as the \ac{AI} model, \textit{Image classification} (cancerous vs. non-cancerous MRI scans) as the \ac{AI} task, and \textit{Expert} as the user type, as the interface is targeted to domain experts (i.e., clinicians).
-Since there are no constraints on the \ac{XAI} technology to implement and how to show the results, the other two entry points (\ac{XAI} model and Explanation modality) are left empty -- thus becoming outputs of \acs{HERMES}, which suggests what solutions to explore in this regard.

-Based on the provided parameters, \acs{HERMES} suggests explanation methods that have been effective in similar medical applications.
-The system highlights Counter-exemplars/factual, Decision Rules, Exemplars, Feature Importance, Neuron Activation, Salient Mask, Sensitivity Analysis, and Shapley Values as suitable \ac{XAI} techniques.
-For explanation modalities, it recommends Natural Language, Text, and Visual explanations.